arthurbortolini95/prompts/job-interview-preparation.md

 - Latam-friendly
 - Timezone
 - Contract type (e.g., contractor, full-time)
-- Payment range (if available)
+- Payment range if available (also link sources if available)

 ## 4. Profile Match & Market Analysis

-- Profile match summary: (how well my experience and skills align with JD requirements)
+- Profile match summary: how well my experience and skills align with JD requirements (do not amuse me, be realistic and impartial)
 - Potential gaps or areas to strengthen
 - What to highlight about my experience on the interview
 - Direct Mapping: 3 key accomplishments from my CV best suited for this role.
 - Estimated salary range for similar LATAM profiles in this role:
-- Recommended salary expectation threshold for initial conversations (use latest data available on internet)
+- Recommended salary expectation threshold for initial conversations: use latest data available on internet and provide link to sources if available.

 ## 5. Smart Questions to Ask in the Interview